amalthomas111/SBF/README.md

 <!-- we set `optimizeV = FALSE` in the `optimizeFactorization` function. -->
 <!-- We now optimize the factorization error to find the closest space. -->

-Different cross-species analysis examples using A-SBF can be found in the vignettes/docs directory.
+When calling `SBF`, `approximate = FALSE` compute the SBF factorization which is an exact join matrix factorization we developed.
+In SBF, the estimated *U*<sub>*i*</sub>’s are not orthonormal.
+More details and examples can be found in the vignettes/docs directory.

 ### Contacts